jgmcelwain/qewe/README.md

 });
 ```

-#### `inferValuePriority: (value: T) => number;`
+- #### `inferValuePriority: (value: T) => number`

   Define a function that will be used to infer the priority of a value when it is added to the queue.
 This can be useful when the priority is something that can be derived from the value itself.

   `inferValuePriority` is `undefined` by default, which means you always have to provide the priority when adding a value to the queue.

-#### `isMinQueue: boolean`
+- #### `isMinQueue: boolean`

   Indicate that the instance should be a min-priority queue.

   `isMinQueue` is `false` by default, resulting in a max-priority queue.

 ### Instance Properties